pandashavenobugs/mTLS-with-node-blogpost/README.md

 }, 1000);
 ```

-While creating the client,the important thing is the "rejectUnauthorized: false" side.
+While creating the client, the important thing is the "rejectUnauthorized: false" side.
 If the rejectUnauthorized is true, the axios throws the 'DEPTH_ZERO_SELF_SIGNED_CERT' error.
+If you are working with a server with its own self-signed certificate set the rejectUnauthorized false.
+It can cause some problems later.

 # Compiling and running